laprosa/Fallen-Miner/README.md

-Fallen Miner
+WhizMiner
 ==========

 ### Information

-Fallen Miner is an open source, silent XMR miner.
+WhizMiner is an open source, silent XMR miner.
 The readme will detail features, installation and the roadmap for this project.

 #### Donate
 If you like the product or stuff I push out, feel free to star the project or donate directly: